Carpet Under Pool Liner

 Thank you SO much for any help!

-Hi Rachael.
-I have built hundreds of pool in Maricopa and agree with your assessment of the ground.
+I have built hundreds of pools in Maricopa and agree with your assessment of the ground.
 Yes, 12 x 12 blocks would be great under the footplates.
 Be sure to level each block with a transit and then level the ground under the connecting rails.

 Carpet is OK under the pool.
 Combine that with preformed pool cove and you have a nice base.